ooni/ooni.org/content/post/2022-state-of-internet-censorship-vietnam/index.md

 In OONI's data, the UN's human rights page (https://www.ohchr.org/) and Freedom house (https://freedomhouse.org/) page were not blocked, but there were still some days of suspicion by two ISPs; VNPT and Viettel.

-Table 3: Information of date, pages and ISPs on internet censorship in Vietnam

 | Date            | ISPs blocked | Pages                                            |
 | --------------- | ------------ | ------------------------------------------------ |